Skip to main content

 I didn’t need to worry though.
 My antique, albeit dusty, desk lamp was in my hands and nestled carefully into the trunk a mere $4 later.

 My next destination that morning was the cluster of neighborhoods just beyond our downtown area.
 A lovely scene of large homes and manicured lawns greeted me as I turned down the oak-lined street where, as experience has taught me, one can often find one-of-a-kind antiques and high-end furniture for a steal.
-The best furniture stores in Houston usually have the best deals for Black Friday.
 From here I pulled away with a delicate Asian dish and brass bowl to the tune of only $4.

 The last section of town I had planned to patrol was the area where I grew up.
 Made up mostly of young families, this is often a hot spot for neighborhood joint sales packed with a surplus of books, odds and ends, electronics, and décor.